hbkworld/streaming-spec/complex_types.md

 ~~~~

 - `timeFormat`: The time format being used.
-- `nextTime`: Details about the NExT time being used
+- `nextTime`: Details about the NExT time being usedbg
-- `epoch`: Startpoint of the time stamp counter.
-If the device does not have an absolute time, this is not send.
+s is not send.

 ##### Time Family Examples